 The emphasis of this class will be directed toward learning and developing both technical skills and aesthetic sensibilities at a moderately sophisticated level.
-The fundamentals of contemporary dance technique will be stressed along with rhythmic proficiency, performance, and artistry.
+The fundamentals of modern and/or contemporary dance techniques will be stressed along with rhythmic proficiency, performance, and artistry.
 Movement quality, energy and rhythm will be explored while working toward increased strength and flexibility.
 Course is repeatable.